What Does a Reinforcing Iron and Rebar Worker Do?

 Visit any construction site, and you will likely find a reinforcing iron and rebar worker—probably more than one—on the crew.
-He or she is the skilled tradesperson who uses wire mesh, steel bars (called rebar) or cables to reinforce the concrete used in constructing buildings, bridges, and roadways.
+They're the skilled tradespeople who use iron, wire mesh, steel bars (called rebar), or cables to reinforce the concrete used in constructing buildings, bridges, and roadways.

 On a typical day a reinforcing iron and rebar worker's tasks might include:

 - Reading blueprints or looking at sketches to determine how to install rebar or mesh